gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy shrieked.

 Maddy ducked instinctively.
-A manipulator on an accordion arm knocked the circuit board out of her hand.
+A manipulator on an accordion arm knocked the circuit board out of her paw.
 It fell straight into Sindy's startled grasp.
 "Don't---" Maddy began, but too late.
 Sindy pressed the button.